EN | FR

 Conclusion

-Precision-Cut Lung Slices represent a breakthrough in the study of lung diseases and drug discovery.
-By preserving the structural and functional integrity of lung tissue, PCLS provide researchers with a more accurate model for studying the complexities of lung pathophysiology and the effects of potential therapies.
-As their use continues to grow, PCLS will undoubtedly play a critical role in advancing our understanding of lung diseases, from asthma and COPD to fibrosis and cancer, while also speeding up the discovery of new treatments.
+Precision-Cut Lung Slices represent a true breakthrough in the study of respiratory diseases and preclinical drug discovery.
+By preserving the structural and functional integrity of lung tissue, PCLS provide researchers with a highly accurate ex vivo model for studying the complexities of lung pathophysiology.
+As their adoption continues to grow, PCLS will undoubtedly play a foundational role in speeding up the discovery of new, life-saving treatments for asthma, COPD, pulmonary fibrosis, cancer, and infectious diseases.

 Reference